kdqzzxxcc/FaceFrameWork/README.md

 # FaceFrameWork
-A FrameWork For Face Detection
+A FrameWork For Face Expression Recognition

 # py2exe